whiteheaddmark/DMS-Software-Architect-Handbook/README.md

 # Methods
 ## Architecture and Design
+The reasons we want to articulate an architecture:
+* so that everyone has a common understanding that we can use to reason about the system
+* so we can make statements about couping and cohesion

 The general approach for addressing architecture and design responsibilities involves:
 * analyzing business requirements to extract and define the most significant architectural requirements (“-ilities”)(ASRs)
 * selecting architecture patterns and styles which fit the problem domain and address ASRs